Portfolio / Automation & Process Engineering

 The Problem

-During a large-scale M365 tenant migration spanning 200+ locations, hundreds of shared mailboxes, distribution lists, M365 groups, and resource accounts needed to be consolidated, renamed, or decommissioned across domain transitions.
+During a large-scale M365 tenant consolidation spanning 200+ locations, hundreds of shared mailboxes, distribution lists, M365 groups, and resource accounts needed to be consolidated, renamed, or decommissioned across domain transitions.
 Each object type required a different disposition: rename it, delete it, consolidate it into another account, move its email aliases elsewhere, or leave it alone.

 Before